Quotes from Black Beauty by Anna Sewell

 By Emma Ward | On October 17, 2017 | Comments (0)

-Anna Sewell (1820 – 1878) inherited her talent from her mother, Mary Wright Sewell, who was also a poet and novelist.
+Anna Sewell (1820 – 1878) inherited her talent from her mother, Mary Wright Sewell, who was also a writer — she wrote poetry and novels.
 Her inspiration for her only novel, Black Beauty (1877) came from personal experience: Anna fell while walking home from school and broke both of her ankles at the age of 14.
 She never fully recovered, and was unable to stand or walk for very long for the rest of her life.
 Having to get around with horse-drawn carriages created for her a great empathy for these beautiful animals.

 Anna grew to love horses, and didn’t like what she often observed of their treatment.
 Black Beauty was not only a plea for more humane treatment of horses, but a great story.
 Fittingly, it’s one of the best-selling children’s books of all time.
 Here are quotes from Black Beauty, which reflect the author’s belief in the inherent rights and dignity of animals.

 “We have no right to distress any of God’s creatures without a very good reason; we call them dumb animals, and so they are, for they cannot tell us how they feel, but they do not suffer less because they have no words”